-We started the journey of SHAFE with the naivest enthusiasm, as all small things start.
+We started the journey of SHAFE (Smart Healthy Age-Friendly Environments) with the naivest enthusiasm, as all small things start.

 Thanks to so many committed organisations and individuals in Europe, a very small conviction and dream has grown into a solid movement.

 And even into a new word: SHAFE.

 This only happens when ideas make sense and come in the right historic time.

+We would like to express our gratitude and sincere thanks to the many committed organisations and individuals in and across Europe who have collaborated and worked tirelessly to ensure this dream has come to fruition.

-SHAFE, in the sense of a holistic approach that promotes the alignment of policies and strategies is a unique roadmap for implementation in Europe.
-When we acknowledge the serious challenges we face in Europe, especially those related to Demographic Change and Covid-19 pandemic, it is not possible anymore to still work in silos or to defend positions for individual interest.
-Before any other role, we are all citizens and we do have the duty to work for a better world.
-SHAFE will aim to continue giving its small contributions, most of all to keep congregating all the amazing daily contributions of partners with the view of a shared vision: to implement Smart Healthy Age-Friendly Environments around Europe - and promoting happier and healthier people in all communities.
-Spring 2020
+The meaning and notion of SHAFE as a holistic approach that promotes the alignment of policies and strategies is a unique roadmap for the implementation in and across Europe.

+When we acknowledge the serious challenges especially those related to demographic change and the COVID-19 pandemic, it is not possible anymore to still work in silos or to keep positions for individual interest.
+Before any other role, we all are citizens and we have a duty as researchers, academics, policy makers, practitioners, industry and business to work together in a bid for a better world.

+SHAFE will aim to continue providing its contributions, most of all to maintain and continue to collate and collaborate the innovative contributions from its partners with the view of a shared vision: to implement Smart Healthy Age-Friendly Environments around Europe - and promoting happier and healthier people in all communities.

+September 2020

 TABLE OF CONTENTS

-OVERVIEW 4

-A shared agenda for SHAFE .
-5

-The Challenge 6

-The Approach 7

-The Main Goals 8

-The Solution 9

-CHAPTER ONE

-A FRAMEWORK FOR OPPORTUNITY AND STRENGTH 10

-Aims of SHAFE and this Position Paper Sustainable Development Goals

-CHAPTER TWO

-MAXIMISING OPPORTUNITIES IN A GLOBALISED WORLD 13

-Global positioning of SHAFE The opportunities

-CHAPTER THREE

-A SHARED AGENDA FOR SHAFE 20

-Indicators 21

-CHAPTER FOUR

-WORKING WITH PARTNERS AND LEVERAGING OUR INFLUENCE 23
+OVERVIEW 4 A shared agenda for SHAFE The Challenge The Approach The Main Goals The Solution 6 7 8 CHAPTER ONE A FRAMEWORK FOR OPPORTUNITY AND STRENGTH : 10 Aims of SHAFE and this Position Paper Sustainable Development Goals CHAPTER TWO MAXIMISING OPPORTUNITIES IN A GLOBALISED WORLD 13 Global positioning of SHAFE The opportunities CHAPTER THREE A SHARED AGENDA FOR SHAFE 21 Indicators 22 CHAPTER FOUR WORKING WITH DARTNERS AND LEVERAGING OUR INCLUENCE 25